HumanSignal/label-studio/docs/source/guide/export.md

 ### Accessing data outside of Label Studio box

 You can use `label_studio_tools.core.utils.io.get_local_path` method to get data from outside machine for external links and cloud storages.

+!!! attention "important"
     Don't forget to provide credentials.

 You can get data with `label_studio_tools.core.utils.io.get_local_path` in case if you mount same disk to your machine.
 If you mount same disk to external box